GATT Full Form-General Agreement on Tariffs and Trade

 Impact of GATT on Global Trade

-• Boosted Economic Growth: Encouraged investment and industrial expansion in member countries.
+- Boosted Economic Growth: Encouraged investment and industrial expansion.

-• Led to the Formation of WTO: Its principles were integrated into the WTO, ensuring a more comprehensive global trade system.
+- Led to WTO Formation: Its principles shaped the WTO for a comprehensive trade system.

 Challenges and Limitations of GATT

-• Tariff Reductions Favored Developed Nations: Some developing countries struggled to compete under reduced tariffs.
+- Favored Developed Nations: Developing countries struggled to compete under reduced tariffs.

-• Difficulty Addressing New Trade Barriers: GATT was less effective in regulating non-tariff barriers like environmental and labor standards.
+- Non-Tariff Barriers: Less effective in addressing issues like environmental and labor standards.

 Transition from GATT to WTO

-The Uruguay Round negotiations led to the formation of the World Trade Organization (WTO) in 1995, replacing GATT.
-The WTO built upon GATT’s foundation and expanded trade rules to include services, intellectual property, and stronger dispute resolution mechanisms.
+The Uruguay Round led to the establishment of the WTO in 1995, replacing GATT.
+The WTO expanded trade rules to include services, intellectual property, and introduced stronger dispute resolution mechanisms, building on GATT’s foundation.

-The General Agreement on Tariffs and Trade (GATT) was a landmark trade agreement that shaped modern global commerce.
-By reducing tariffs and promoting free trade, GATT facilitated economic growth and laid the groundwork for the WTO.
-While it had limitations, its influence on the international trading system remains undeniable.
+The General Agreement on Tariffs and Trade (GATT) was instrumental in shaping modern global commerce.
+By reducing tariffs and promoting free trade, it facilitated economic growth and paved the way for the WTO.
+Despite its limitations, GATT’s influence on the international trading system remains profound.

 Share: